Financial Aid For New Students

 You can apply for OSAP funding as soon as the applications are available - usually around the middle of April or early May of each year.
 Apply early at least 10 weeks before the start of classes.
 Applications for these government-funded loans are available through the OSAP website.

-You may also find helpful information on the OSAP FAQ's page.
+You may also find helpful information on within the OSAP FAQ's.

 For Students who receive OSAP loans, grants, bursaries, or scholarships

 The following list has been provided by the ministry as examples of acceptable photo identification:

 - A valid Driver's Licence

 - Canadian Passport

 - Permanent Residency or Canadian Citizenship Card

 - Canadian Military I.D.